noise-lab/censorship-course/docs/activities/ddos.md

 1. What are some of the reasons that an organization might be targeted by a DoS attack?
 2. Imagine yourself as an adminsitrator for Project Galileo.
-How do you decide who to offer the service to?
-Should it be based on anyone who needs it?
+    * How do you decide who to offer the service to?
+    * Should it be based on anyone who needs it?
-   Should it be based on content, merit, or type of speech?
-Should it only be for services currently under attack, or is a proactive approach appropriate? decide which "tier" of service to offer to an applicant?
+    * Should it be based on content, merit, or type of speech?
+    * Should it only be for services currently under attack, or is a proactive approach appropriate?
+    * How would you decide which "tier" of service to offer to an applicant?